pyrsia/pyrsia/docs/community/get_involved/developer_onboarding.md

 To build Pyrsia's decentralized network we made some architectural design decisions for **_peer to peer_** communications.
 This requires us to use a few protocols and their third party implementations.
-Here is a list of few major of them along with useful links to relevant documents.
+Here is a list of few of them along with useful links to relevant documents.

 - We are profoundly using libp2p in Pyrsia project development.
 It is recommended to go through some more details from [libp2p concepts](https://docs.libp2p.io/concepts/) link to have better understanding on Pyrsia.